-Malaria Diagnostic Kit – an important tool to prevent malarial deaths in Africa
+Malaria Diagnostic Kit – an important tool to prevent deaths from malaria in Africa

 Malaria is one of the diseases leading high numbers of morbidity and mortality in many countries, especially in Sub Saharan Africa.
+Malaria remains the cause of high morbidity and mortality rates in many countries.
 It alone covers 30% of outpatient admissions and accounts up to 5% of inpatient deaths while 170 million working days are lost annually because of it.

-Kenya in 2004, bought a change in opting artemisinin based combination therapy (ACT) as first-line treatment for malaria which can be uncomplicated.
-This led to a more effective treatment and also led to the improvement of malaria case management which requires correct use of medicines and safeguarding that patients are correctly diagnosed and appropriately managed.
+Kenya in 2004, bought a change in opting artemisinin-based combination therapy (ACT) as first-line treatment for malaria which can be uncomplicated.
+This led to more effective treatment and also led to the improvement of malaria case management which requires correct use of medicines and safeguarding that patients are correctly diagnosed and appropriately managed.